 According to many human rights groups, the laws have been used to not only to persecute minorities but also settle personal rivalries against other Muslims in cases which appear to have little or nothing to do with religion.

 Hindus form the biggest minority community in Pakistan.
-Official estimates put the number of Hindus at 75 lakhs, but the community claims there are over 90 lakh Hindus living in Pakistan.
+Official estimates put the number of Hindus at 7.5 million, but the community claims there are over 9 million Hindus living in Pakistan.
 Majority of these Hindus are settled in Sindh province, sharing similar language, traditions and cultural heritage with their Muslim neighbours for decades.